 It is a country with a 2,000-year-long tradition of Christianity.
 Saint James the Greater, one of the Twelve Apostles of Jesus Christ, spread Christianity on the Iberian peninsula in the first years of the new era.

 St James the Apostle (or Santiago in Spanish) is the saint patron of Spain.
-His remains are held in a tomb in the Cathedral in Santiago de Compostela in Galicia in Spain.
+His remains are held in a tomb in the Cathedral in Santiago de Compostela in Galicia Spain.

 Easter is the most significant event in Christianity.
-And Holy Week is the most sacred week for Christians.
+Holy Week is the most sacred week for Christians.
 Easter in Spain is one of the most important holidays, in line with its Christian tradition.

 Easter in Spain is called Pascua.